 Add that to other common fees and your bank is slowly but surely eroding your cash.
 Find a bank that won’t charge you fees so you keep more of your cash to work for you.

-Paying Your Bills Late
+Not Reading Your Bills

 Avoiding Career Planning